 - End Date

-Checked whe the log database should be marked as read only.
-Nodinite will use this database only to search for data (No re-index, remove, or add operations will then be performed part of internal maintenance jobs)
+Check this checkbox to make the Log Database read-only.
+Nodinite will use this database only to search for data (No operations like re-index, remove, or add will then be performed by internal maintenance)

-Note: Read Only can only be changed if 'End date' has passed current date.
+Note: The Read-Only flag can only be checked for Log Databases if the 'End date' has passed the current date.

-A Description can be used to give this configuration some user-friendly meaning.
+The optional field Description can be used to give this configuration a user-friendly meaning.

-Note: The actual SQL database will not be deleted.
+Note: The physical database will not be deleted in SQL Server.
 You must delete it manually from within the SQL MMC SSMS.

-If the Log Database is hosted on a SQL Server Always on availability group then you must enter:
+If the Log Database is hosted on a SQL Server Always-on availability group, then you must provide the following details: